Eye On Annapolis

 EVENTS

-Hillsmere Elementary School opened its doors to students in 1967, and is gearing up to celebrate its milestone 50th anniversary in 2017!
-Various celebratory activities are being planned to include an inspirational video, a dedicated anniversary Facebook page, and an open house event on April 28th.
-Hillsmere is asking former Hornet staff, alumni and friends […]
+The Chesapeake Arts Center announces its upcoming 2017 performing arts season, featuring theater, dance, inspiring speakers, and music artists.
+The Chesapeake Arts Center is a 58,000 sq ft. multi-disciplinary art center located at 194 Hammonds Lane, Brooklyn Park, Maryland 21225.
+Our facility houses a 752-seat Hammonds Lane Theatre, a 120-seat Studio 194 Theatre, gallery space, […]

-More comedy on tap at Rams Head On Stage
+Marc Broussard returns to Rams Head On Stage on 24th

-Rams Head On Stage is a little taste of Nashville, New Orleans, and Austin all rolled up in one!
-A small, intimate venue where no seat is more than 68 feet from the stage.
-A small venue that packs a big punch with top national acts 364 days a year.
-Check out the latest shows […]
+Marc Broussard will be returning to Rams Head On Stage on Tuesday, January 24th.
+In 2004, Marc Broussard, then a precocious 22-year-old singer/songwriter, released his major-label debut; he called it Carencro, after the Louisiana town where he was born and raised, and its thematic centerpiece was a hickory-smoked slab of Bayou soul called “Home.”
+That […]

 AREA BUSINESSES

-Note: UPDATE: An earlier version of this indicated the the Annapolis Fire and Police Departments have endorsed this resolution; in fact, they have not.
-Aldermen Jared Littmann and Ian Pfeiffer, with the support of CASA and the NAACP, will hold a press conference at 6 p.m.
-Monday, January 9, announcing the introduction of an ordinance prohibiting […]